 Even if you’re completely on your own, completely debt-free, and never want a family, you should still consider a small life insurance policy.
 This is because someone will need to pay your end-of-life and funeral expenses if the worst should happen.

 A $10,000 to $25,000 policy is usually more than enough to cover these expenses.
-And it’s a good way to ensure that your friends and family members don’t have to go into debt to cover these expenses.
+And its a good way to ensure that your friends and family members don’t have to go into debt to cover these expenses.

 The Bottom Line

 Chances are you fit somewhere on this list unless you have zero debt and significant savings as a single person.
 Term life insurance isn’t very expensive, especially if you’re in good health.
 For just a few bucks a month, you can make sure that should the worst happen to you, your family members will be provided for.
 If you arent sure who should be a beneficiary, how to divide the death benefits, or how to choose a policy, you might want to consider using a life insurance policy aggregator.

 Just be sure that you set up your life insurance beneficiaries correctly.
 This may be less intuitive for you than for married people with kids.
 And if you’re buying a policy for multiple reasons that span multiple relationships, it gets more complicated.
 So make sure that your will and beneficiary lists match and clearly specify what money goes to whom for what purposes.